 Remote communication, done well, produces a different culture than in-office communication.
 Less hallway-chat, more deep work.
 Less ambient awareness, more deliberate documentation.
 Less spontaneous, more thoughtful.

-This is not worse.
+This isn't worse.
 It's different.
-Some people prefer the in-office model.
-Some prefer the remote-async model.
-Companies that try to have both at once — hybrid without commitment — usually get neither.
+Some prefer the in-office model.
+Some prefer remote-async.
+Companies trying both — hybrid without commitment — usually get neither.

 Pick a side.
 Build the muscles.
 Communicate accordingly.
 Teams that do this well become unstoppable.
 Teams that don't will keep adding meetings and wondering why nothing improves.